The IUCN Green List Standard

 Global Codes of Good Practice for Sustainability Standards

-IUCN is committed to ensure the Green List Standard and its implementation follows best practices for inclusive, credible and effective standard-setting and implementation processes.
+IUCN is committed to ensure its Green List Programme follows best practices for inclusive, credible and effective standard-setting and implementation processes.

 The IUCN Green List Standard is seeking to comply with ISEAL requirements by 2019.